-- The MIT DLC lookup uses NACO records (searchable in the LCNAF).
-DLC is an acronym for Departments, Laboratories, and Centers. - If a DLC cannot be found using the departmental lookup in DSpace, search LCNAF.
-If the authorized name cannot be found using the Department Lookup in DSpace, OCLC or LCNAF then you will need to create an authorized version of the name using RDA guidelines (Chapter 11, Section 2, http://access.rdatoolkit.org/).
-Then click add. - Make sure to contact Emily Crawford (ecrawfor@mit.edu) if you do create a heading for a DLC.
-Please provide a link to the record so the new heading can be reviewed.
-MIT cataloging staff will then submit a new NACO file. - Check the MIT DLCs (Departments, Laboratories and Centers) listed in the record using the Department Lookup to make sure the form of the name is correct.
+- The MIT DLC lookup is a set of local records in dspace capturing the LCNAF form of a DLC name.
+DLC is an acronym for Departments, Laboratories, and Centers. - If a DLC cannot be found using the departmental lookup in DSpace, make sure to contact Emily Crawford (ecrawfor@mit.edu) and Ben Abrahamse (babraham@mit.edu) if you do need to create a record for a DLC. - Check the MIT DLCs (Departments, Laboratories and Centers) listed in the record using the Department Lookup to make sure the form of the name is correct.
 Additionally when the MIT DLCs are not already listed in an article record, use the Department Lookup.